poole/hyde/docs/7.0.0/print.md

 You can now continue with [running locally](#running-locally).

-#### Via zip
+### Via zip
-If you downloaded the zip, the folder structure will look something like:
+If you downloaded the zip, extract the contents somewhere on your machine.
+The high-level folder structure will look something like.

 ~~~
 ├── _data
 ├── _featured_categories
 ├── _featured_tags
 ├── _includes
-│   ├── scripts
-│   └── styles
 ├── _js
-│   ├── lib
-│   └── src
 ├── _layouts
 ├── _posts
 ├── _sass
-│   ├── hydejack
-│   └── pooleparty
 ├── assets
-│   ├── css
-│   ├── icomoon
-│   ├── img
-│   └── js
 ├── _config.yml
 ├── 404.md
 ├── about.md